erroronline1/caro/readme.md

 * Install as progressive web app (PWA) from the initial browser request and give requested permissions on any elegible workplace.

 ## Runtime variables
 Some variables can be edited during runtime.
-This applies for all *values* of language.XX files and some settings in config.ini
+This applies for all *values* of language.XX files and some settings in config.ini.
+These options are mostly considered critical for the applications stability, therefore they are not intended to be simply edited from the interface but with a bit of consideration and moderate effort instead.

 ```
 ; general application settings